marcelwojdylo/wiki-first-link-spider/README.md

 ## Overview
 This is a very simple python web-crawler/spider.
 It takes a URL from the English-language Wikipedia and generates a list of increasingly general connected terms.
 ### Problem statement
 I was curious to see where a user would end up if they were to follow the first link contained in the body of a Wikipedia article, and then kept applying the same logic until they encountered a previously visited article.
+I wanted to see the most common result of this logic when a random article is given, as well as the path the spider would take to get there.

 ### Results
 As it turns out, most randomly chosen Wikipedia articles, when this logic is applied to them, lead to either the article *Wisdom* or the article *Object of the mind*.